Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

-\Rule{Le-ToSymbolic} is one of the simplest transformation rules.
-If we have a plain, concrete value (i.e., that does not contain loans, borrows, or $\bot$), then we can lose information, and transform it into a fresh symbolic value. \Rule{Le-MoveValue} implements a move: so long as no one else relies on $v$ (as captured by the premises), $v$ can be moved out into an anonymous variable. \Rule{Le-ToAbs} captures the core rewriting to go from LLBC to \llbcs: it allows abstracting away parts of the borrow graph by moving borrows and loans associated to anonymous variables into fresh region abstractions.
+We designed the rules of $\le$ so that they allow us to lose information about the state. \Rule{Le-ToSymbolic} is one of the simplest transformation rules.
+If we have a plain, concrete value (i.e., that does not contain any loans, borrows, or $\bot$), then we can forget its precise value by transforming it into a fresh symbolic value. \Rule{Le-MoveValue} implements a move: so long as no one else relies on $v$ (as captured by the premises), $v$ can be moved out into an anonymous variable; in effect, this allows us to lose the information that the owner of $v$ has access to it. \Rule{Le-ToAbs} captures the core rewriting to go from LLBC to \llbcs: it allows abstracting away parts of the borrow graph by moving borrows and loans associated to anonymous variables into fresh region abstractions, thus forgetting their precise relationships.
 To do so, it relies on $\MergeAbs$, which we explain below, and on the $\toabs$ judgement, which transforms a (possibly complex) value $v$ into a set of fresh region abstractions $\overrightarrow{A}$.

 The $\toabs$ judgment relies on $\cup$, which is plain set union. \Rule{ToAbs-MutLoan} simply transfers the loan to a fresh region abstraction.
 Some values, such as pairs, may contain several loan identifiers, and as such, give rise to several, independent region abstractions (\Rule{ToAbs-Pair}). \Rule{ToAbs-MutBorrow} converts the inner borrowed value into a set of region abstractions, computes their union, then adds the outer mutable borrow to the result.
-It is particularly useful to abstract away reborrow patterns: going back to the example of \Section{background-llbc}, after the reborrow (line~\rline{reborrow}) we have the state: $x \mapstoemloan{0},\; \_ \mapstoemborrow{0}{(\emloan{\ell_1})},\; px \mapstoemborrow{1}{0}$.
-We can abstract away the link between \li+px+ and \li+x+ by using \Rule{Le-ToAbs}, resulting in the state: $x \mapstoemloan{0},\; \Abs{A}{\emborrow{\ell_0}{\_},\, \emloan{\ell_1}},\; px \mapstoemborrow{1}{0}$.
+It is particularly useful to abstract away reborrow patterns: going back to the example of \Section{background-llbc}, after the reborrow (line~\lnref{reborrow}) we have the state: $x \mapstoemloan{0},\; \_ \mapstoemborrow{0}{(\emloan{\ell_1})},\; px \mapstoemborrow{1}{0}$.
+We can abstract away the link between $px$ and $x$ by using \Rule{Le-ToAbs}, resulting in the state: $x \mapstoemloan{0},\; \Abs{A}{\emborrow{\ell_0}{\_},\, \emloan{\ell_1}},\; px \mapstoemborrow{1}{0}$.
+The presence of $A$ enforces the constraint that: if we want to end $\ell_0$ to retrieve access to $x$, then we first need to invalidate $px$ by ending $\ell_1$ (by \Rule{Reorg-End-Abs} we can end a region abstraction only if it doesn't contain any loans); this constraint is very similar to what we had in the original state, albeit the fact that we don't know anymore that $\ell_1$ is \emph{exactly} a reborrow of $\ell_0$.

 The non-deterministic $\MergeAbs$ operator \emph{merges} two different region abstractions using semantic criteria.
 When interpreting Rust programs, a region abstraction can be understood as a set of values associated to a given lifetime.
 Merging two region abstractions therefore corresponds to a notion of lifetime weakening: if we have two distinct lifetimes, Rust allows adding lifetime constraints to guarantee that borrows associated to both lifetimes will be ended at the same time.
 This pattern frequently occurs when typechecking a function body against a more restrictive lifetime signature.